-Everyday in America 9,000 children are reported as abused or neglected, 500,000 children are in foster care or institutions and 3 children die from child abuse.
+Every day in America 9,000 children are reported as abused or neglected, 500,000 children are in foster care or institutions and 3 children die from child abuse.
 Each year in the United States, millions of children are abused, neglected or abandoned by their families.
 They are removed from their homes and placed in some form of foster care.
 Our local CASA program is constantly challenged to meet the needs of those who cannot speak for themselves.
-Currently more than 900 children are in foster care in Greene County.
-Because of the shortage of foster homes here our children are placed in 59 counties and 12 different states.
+Currently, more than 750 children are in foster care in Greene County.
+Because of the shortage of foster homes locally, our children are placed in 59 counties and 12 different states.

 Our CASA program is responding to this need by providing trained community volunteers a challenging, enriching opportunity, and the ability to truly make a difference in the life of a child.